PMonisITConsulting/AssignmentFedex/README.md

 ```
 docker run --network "int-network" --name "aggregation-api" --publish 8081:8081 assessment
 ```
 That's it!
-We are ready to start making some requests!
+We are ready to start making some requests at http://localhost:8081/aggregation!

 ### Command Line
 In order to run the app from the command line it's necessary